ryan-mahoney/Framework/docs/appliance/index.rst

 In order to allow you to work from your "host" machine, but view files through the server appliance, a shared directory is automatically created that makes your /var/www folder accessible.

-If you are using Windows, you should automatically see a new shared drive appear named FMF.
+If you are using Windows, you should automatically see a new shared drive appear named opine.
 Putting a folder in this directory makes it accessible to your web server.
-For example, if you had a project called "myproject", it would be pulled from git such that it was in the "/var/www/myproject" folder on Linux and the "//fmf/www/myproject" folder on Windows.
+For example, if you had a project called "myproject", it would be pulled from git such that it was in the "/var/www/myproject" folder on Linux and the "//opine/www/myproject" folder on Windows.
 Each project contains a vhost.conf file that Nginx reads to establish the VHOST for the project.
 Nginx expects all VHOSTS to be in the directory structure of "/var/www/myproject/vhost.conf".

 .. image:: https://raw.github.com/virtuecenter/framework/master/docs/appliance/images/006-WindowsAccess.PNG

 Demo Project
 ++++++++++++

 The Appliance comes pre-installed with the demo project running on port 81.
 In order to view the demo project, you will need to know the dynamically assigned IP address of your Virtual Server.
 Determining the IP address is easy.
-You can login to the server with the user account *fmf* and the password *fmf*.
-Also, the super user account's password is also *fmf*, in-case you need it.
+You can login to the server with the user account *opine* and the password *opine*.
+Also, the super user account's password is also *opine*, in-case you need it.
 The IP address is displayed when you login.

 .. image:: https://raw.github.com/virtuecenter/framework/master/docs/appliance/images/004-login.PNG